chrisjamiecarter/habit-logger/README.md

 - **Menu Navigation**: Navigate the application through the menu options to perform an action.
 - **Data Storage**: A new sqlite database is created and the required schema is set up at run-time, or an existing database is used if previously created.
+- **Data Seeding**: If the associated configuration setting is set and there are no habits in the database, a set of mock habits will be added, as well as 100 random habit logs
 - **Report Display**: Uses the library [Console Table Ext](https://github.com/minhhungit/ConsoleTableExt) to display structured and formatted tables.

 ## Database